 Banks are looking to reduce liability and risk from people with poor banking habits.

 The fact that Bank of America uses ChexSystems and EWS to verify new accounts, does not mean you will automatically be denied a new account.
 Bank of America offers several different checking accounts:

 Bank of America’s Advantage SafeBalance Account is a type of second chance account because it helps you stay within your balance to avoid overdrafts, overspending, and doesn’t allow check writing.
 Plus, if you need a checking account for bad credit, the SafeBalance account can help you get back on track.

 ChexSystems record can remain up to 5 years

 Without some type of leverage like a reporting inaccuracy, FCRA violation or pay for delete negotiation, ChexSystems records are difficult to delete.
-But because ChexSystems records can remain up to 5 years, you may need to find a Second Chance Bank or a Bank that does not use ChexSystems if you are currently unbanked or using a prepaid debit card only.
+Because ChexSystems records can remain up to 5 years, you may need to find a bank that does not use ChexSystems if you are currently unbanked or using a prepaid debit card only.

 You have a right to freeze ChexSystems reports but that does not remove negative records.
 With a ChexSystems freeze When you put a freeze on your ChexSystems report they will not release any information in your consumer file without your expressed authorization.